hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/07_IDR_assessing_replicates.md

 <img src=../img/pseudorep-workflow.png width=400>

-_We will not run this analysis, but have provided a bash script below if you wanted to take a stab at it._ To run this script you will need to provide BAM files and run it for each TF separately.
+_We will not run this analysis, but have provided a bash script below if you wanted to take a stab at it._ To run this script you will need to:

+* Provide BAM files and run it for each TF separately.
 These are located at `/groups/hbctraining/chip-seq/ENCODE/bams`.
-Be sure to also ask for enough memory in your `bsub` command.
+* Be sure to also ask for enough memory in your `bsub` command.
+* Change the paths for output to the directories that are relevant to you

+> _NOTE: For the paths and directories we are using `/n/scratch2`.
+This script generates fairly lrge intermediate files which can quickly fill up your home directory.
+To avoid this you can make use of scratch space and once the analysis is complete move over only the relevant files._

 ```
 #!/bin/sh